 Lewisburg is a very small village located in the state of Ohio.
 With a population of 1,725 people and just one neighborhood, Lewisburg is the 485th largest community in Ohio.
-Lewisburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Lewisburg has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lewisburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Lewisburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lewisburg are a mix of both white- and blue-collar jobs.
 Overall, Lewisburg is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lewisburg who work in office and administrative support (12.82%), healthcare (8.14%), and food service (7.47%).

 As is often the case in a small village, Lewisburg doesn't have a public transportation system that people use for their commute.

-The citizens of Lewisburg are slightly less educated than the national average of 21.84% for the average city or town: 13.09% of adults in Lewisburg have a bachelor's degree or advanced degree
+The percentage of adults in Lewisburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.09% of adults in Lewisburg have a bachelor's degree or advanced degree.

 The people who call Lewisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewisburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Lewisburg include German, Irish, English, French, and Scottish.